 CAROL & MIKE WERNER / VISUALS UNLIMITED, INC. / SCIENCE PHOTO LIBRARY CAROL & MIKE WERNER / VISUALS UNLIMITED, INC. / SCIENCE PHOTO LIBRARY

 Biomedical illustration of G protein coupled receptor and G protein.
 The G protein receptors span the bilipid cell membrane and are involved in nearly every physiological function.
-They react to stimuli from a variety of sources including light-sensitive compounds, odors, pheromones, hormones, and neurotransmitters.
+They react to stimuli from a variety of sources including light-sensitive compounds, odors, pheromones, hormones and neurotransmitters.
 They undergo a conformational change which activates an associated G protein.
 The G protein consists of three parts: alpha, beta and gamma, each of which may have a separate function within the cell.
-Also shown are the enzyme adenylate cyclase and an ion channel.
-Because they are involved in many diseases, G protein coupled receptors are the targets of nearly 50% of all modern medicinal drugs.
+Here, the alpha portion activates the enzyme adenylate cyclase and the beta-gamma complex activates an ion channel.
+Because they are involved in many diseases, G protein coupled receptors are the targets of nearly 50% of all modern medicinal.

 Model release not required.
 Property release not required.